 Australia is one of the most popular countries to visit in the world, and for good reason.
+Whether you are taking in the sights on foot, car, plane or trimaran – there is a lot to see.
 There were more than 8.8 million arrivals to Australia in 2017, spending a collective $41.3 billion in the tourism industry and getting to see some of the best attractions the country has to offer.
 But before you get too far in the planning process, you should be prepared, learning some of the most important sights to see and things to do.

 Must-Do Activities in Australia